 So, what do brands need to consider when making the transition from D2C to a hybrid retail model?

 The barriers of entry to becoming a D2C are very low, one of the key reasons we’ve seen this sector become more crowded over the past few years.
 A fledging brand can set up an online store and begin selling using affordable dropshipping methods virtually overnight.
 However, growing pains can kick in extremely quickly if your business isn’t orientated towards rapid growth.
+In fact, Marketing Signals suggests the failure rate of these ecommerce businesses is as high as 90% after the first 120 days.

 For example, self-fulfilling orders from home or the office work perfectly well when your order volumes are small.
 However, brands will inevitably have to switch to a purpose-build facility or partnering with a 3PL when your orders increase – and it’s difficult to predict when this is going to happen.